Foundry Agent Deploy

 |---|---|---|

+If metadata and azd disagree for the same deployment value, stop and ask which source is authoritative.
 If the selected metadata file is a preferred single-environment file, update only that one environment block and leave sibling metadata files untouched.
 If the selected metadata file is a legacy multi-environment file, merge the selected environment instead of overwriting other environments or cached evaluation suites without confirmation.
-If the selected environment still uses older testSuites[] or legacy testCases[], rewrite that environment to evaluationSuites[] when you persist deployment metadata.
+If the selected environment still uses older testSuites[] or legacy testCases[], rewrite that environment to evaluationSuites[] when you persist synced suite metadata.

 ⚠️ This step is automatic.
 After a successful deployment, immediately prepare the selected